piyush-mohapatra/Verilog_codes/README.md

-This is a verilog code for ring counter with right shift feature
+This is a verilog code for 4 bit ring counter with right shift feature